cmaga/plit2.1/README.md

 ## Contact

 This Project is mainly built by the co-op team of Spring 2019.
-Reach out to christophernm@gmail.com if you have any questions
+Reach out to magana.c@husky.neu.edu if you have any questions